hirosystems/stacks.js/packages/sbtc/README.md

 // 1.
 BUILD THE DEPOSIT ADDRESS AND METADATA const deposit = buildSbtcDepositAddress({
-  stacksAddress: TARGET_STX_ADDRESS,
+  stacksAddress: TARGET_STX_ADDRESS, // the address to send/mint the sBTC to
-  signersPublicKey: await client.fetchSignersPublicKey(),
+  signersPublicKey: await client.fetchSignersPublicKey(), // the aggregated public key of the signers
+  reclaimPublicKey: YOUR_RECLAIM_PUBLIC_KEY, // public key for reclaiming failed deposits

   // OPTIONAL DEFAULTS
   // maxSignerFee: 80_000, // optional: fee to pay for the deposit transaction (taken from the signers from the sats)
-  // reclaimLockTime: 12, // optional: lock time for the reclaim script
+  // reclaimLockTime: 950, // optional: lock time for the reclaim script
-  // network: MAINNET, // optional: which bitcoin network to use
+  // network: MAINNET, // optional: which bitcoin network to use });
-  // reclaimPublicKey: YOUR_RECLAIM_PUBLIC_KEY, // required: public key for reclaiming failed deposits });

 // `deposit.address` is the deposit address (send funds here, aka the deposit address as an output)